eparey/pesci/wiki/Input-Files.md

 Same for all

+> [!WARNING]
+> Potentially most tricky = get gene names the same in matrix and orthology (maybe give a few pointer codes)

 ### Single-cell expression data

 Different accepted input formats, and can be different for each of the two study species

 > [!TIP]
-> All input files, to the exception of scanpy's .h5ad files can be compressed in .gz and will be properly read by pesci (whether compressed or not).
+> All input files, to the exception of scanpy's .h5ad files, can be compressed in .gz and will be properly read by pesci (whether compressed or not).

 **1. Sparse count matrix and cell to cluster annotation table**